October-Studios/terebinth-cpp/README.md

 ## About

 *terebinth* is a lightweight interpreted programming language built on C++.
-It is heavily inspired by Pinecone, but it was created as a project for getting deeper into the study of programming languages.
 It is actively maintained and will get updates in the future.

 ## Requirements